rexcfnghk/daml-loan-workflow/README.md

 For this question, the simplest approach was taken.
 As two templates `LoanRequest`, `Loan` are required, these form a [Propose and Accept pattern](https://docs.daml.com/daml/patterns/propose-accept.html) to allow two signatories, the `bank` and the `borrower` to come into a bilateral agreement when creating a `Loan` contract.

-Common sense assertions are also used in the form of `ensure` clauses to prevent creation of invalid contracts (e.g. negative amount `Loan`s, having a loan contract where the `bank` and the `borrower` are the same party).
+Common sense assertions are also used in the form of `ensure` clauses to prevent the creation of invalid contracts (e.g. negative amount `Loan`s, having a loan contract where the `bank` and the `borrower` are the same party).

 Tests are also in place to validate the logic.